Brannon Braga: Career

-Braga started out as an intern on Star Trek: The Next Generation in 1990 as part of the Television Academy Foundation's internship program, eventually becoming a co-producer for the series final season.
+Braga started out as an intern on Star Trek: The Next Generation in 1990 as part of the Television Academy Foundation's internship program, eventually becoming a co-producer for the series' final season.
 He was part of the creative team nominated for a Primetime Emmy Award in 1994 for Outstanding Drama Series, and won the Hugo Award for Best Dramatic Presentation in 1995 for his work on the series finale, "All Good Things..." along with longtime collaborator Ronald D. Moore.
 His credits on that series include a number of popular episodes including "Cause and Effect", "Frame of Mind" and "Parallels".

 He then joined Star Trek: Voyager as a producer and was tapped to serve as executive producer the following year.
 He served as showrunner for Voyager until the end of the sixth season when he moved to Star Trek: Enterprise.
 He teamed up with Moore to write two Star Trek feature films – Star Trek Generations and Star Trek: First Contact.
 They would also later develop the Mission: Impossible 2 screenplay.
 He went on to co-create Star Trek: Enterprise and led that series as executive producer until its fourth and final season.

 Before the cancellation of Star Trek: Enterprise, Braga co-created the CBS science fiction drama series Threshold, he was brought on as an executive producer and writer on the Fox series, 24, penning episodes in the seventh and eight seasons.
 He was also an executive producer and writer on the 2009 ABC science fiction series FlashForward.

 While at the helm of Terra Nova, Braga was approached to co-write a four-part comic book series Star Trek: The Next Generation: Hive for IDW, which made its debut in 2012.

 Braga was the producer and one of the directors of the 2014 science education series Cosmos: A Spacetime Odyssey, a sequel to the 1980 series Cosmos: A Personal Voyage that was hosted by Carl Sagan.
 The project saw Braga collaborating with the original series' writer and Sagan's widow, Ann Druyan, executive producer Seth MacFarlane and host Neil DeGrasse Tyson.
-The 13-episode series premiered March 9, 2014, and received mostly positive reaction from critics and viewers.
+The 13-episode series premiered March 9, 2014,Bell, Josh (September 12, 2012).
+"Brannon Braga Returns to 'Star Trek' with 'Star Trek: The Next Generation: Hive'".
+Comic Book Resources. and received mostly positive reaction from critics and viewers.
 Braga was nominated for an Emmy for his work on the show.
 The following month saw the premiere of the historical fantasy drama television series Salem, which Braga co-created with Adam Simon, and on which he serves as one of the executive producers. in 2014, he directed the Marilyn Manson music video "Cupid Carries a Gun" off The Pale Emperor album.

 Braga is one of the producers of The Orville, a 2017 science fiction comedy drama inspired by Star Trek.
 He also directed several episodes of the series.